elixir-lang/elixir-lang.github.com/README.markdown

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site.

+## Development

+Development is done in the `next` branch, while `master` contains the docs and guides for the latest stable release.

 ## Contributing with the blog

   Create a new file inside `_posts/YYYY-MM-DD-post-title.markdown` following the template: